By Jill York, Contributing Writer

 So why local raw honey?

 Raw honey is great, but local raw honey is even better!
 Local raw honey contains pollen that is specific to your area and therefore can really help those local seasonal allergies.
 Taking a spoonful of raw honey once or twice a day is a great help.
 It is also advised to begin taking local honey a few months prior to the allergy season; this gets the pollen introduced into the body and gradually builds up the body”s tolerance to seasonal allergies.
-I purchase my honey online casino by the quart from a man that lives about ten minutes from me.
+I purchase my honey by the quart from a man that lives about ten minutes from me.

 Raw Oatmeal No-Bakes